squeaky-pl/pystacia/doc/source/image.rst

 If you want to fill image with solid color you use :meth:`pystacia.image.Image.fill` passing it color.
-You can optionally pass also blend parameter specyfing opacity with `1` meaning opaque.
+You can optionally pass also blend parameter specifying opacity with `1` meaning opaque.

 >>> image.fill(color.from_string('red'))